 \subsubsection{TCP functionality}

-As stateful VNFs have become an important building block in the NFV ecosystem, it is worth pointing out existing platforms that implement or integrate TCP/IP stack to support stateful VNFs at layer 4 or beyond.
-ClickNF is equipped with a full-fledge modular TCP stack to facilitate the end-host application development.
-Microboxes comes with a modular, customizable TCP stack that can be shared among a group of VNFs to eliminate redundant processing.
-NICA even implements a simplified TCP stack in SmartNICs to enrich its in-path processing features. xOMB stack also implements simple functions such as TCP connection termination.
+As stateful VNFs have become an important building block in the NFV ecosystem, it is worth noting existing platforms that implement or integrate a TCP/IP stack to support stateful VNFs at layer 4 or beyond.
+ClickNF is equipped with a full-fledged modular TCP stack to facilitate the end-host application development.
+Microboxes include a modular, customizable TCP stack that can be shared among a group of VNFs, eliminating redundant processing.
+NICA even implements a simplified TCP stack in SmartNICs to enrich its in-path processing features. xOMB stack also implements simple functions, such as terminating TCP connections.
 Instead of developing TCP functionalities from scratch, some platforms choose to directly incorporate third-party solutions.
-For example, Flick integrates the high-speed kernel-bypassing mTCP stack~\cite{jeong2014mtcp} to realize transport layer VNFs, NetStar directly employs a third-party user-space TCP stack with future/promise abstraction. libVNF is designed to be generic by integrating both the standard networking stack and mTCP.
-Besides, all the NFV platforms using the kernel TCP/IP stack are granted TCP functionalities by default.
+For example, Flick integrates the high-speed kernel-bypassing mTCP stack~\cite{jeong2014mtcp} to implement transport-layer VNFs, whereas NetStar directly employs a third-party user-space TCP stack with future/promise abstraction. libVNF is designed to be generic by integrating both the standard networking stack and mTCP.
+Moreover, all NFV platforms that use the kernel TCP/IP stack are granted TCP functionality by default.
 In particular, Polycube directly cooperates with the kernel TCP/IP stack to build complex SFCs.